-The good news is that although our general mood levels and well-being are partially determined by factors like genetics and upbringing, a good portion of our happiness is within our control.
+The good news is that although our general mood levels and well-being are partially determined by factors like genetics and upbringing, we can control our happiness.
+Yes, a good portion of our happiness is within our control.

 The 5 strategies below are actions you can adopt so you can live a flourishing and resilient life where you are able to face those “tough times” in life from a position of strength and of course happiness.